Chart Color Schemes

 Broadbeach shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Educational attainment in Broadbeach is notable with 34.4% of residents aged 15+ holding university qualifications compared to 20.6% in Rest of Qld and 25.4% in SA4 region.
+Educational attainment in Broadbeach is significantly higher than broader benchmarks.
+As of 2016 Census data, 34.4% of residents aged 15 years and over hold university qualifications, compared to 20.6% in the rest of Queensland and 25.4% in the South Australian region four (SA4) area.
 Bachelor degrees are the most common at 24.0%, followed by postgraduate qualifications at 7.5% and graduate diplomas at 2.9%.
-Vocational credentials are also prevalent, with 35.4% of residents aged 15+ holding them, including advanced diplomas at 14.3% and certificates at 21.1%.
-Educational participation is high in Broadbeach, with 27.9% of residents currently enrolled in formal education.
+Vocational credentials are also prominent, with 35.4% of residents aged 15 years and over holding such qualifications – advanced diplomas at 14.3% and certificates at 21.1%.

 Frequently Asked Questions - Education